 paying the Harbor Tunnel toll, $4 each way as of 2015, ten times what it was

-when the Harbor Tunnel Thruway opened just in time for Thanksgiving 1957.
+when the Harbor Tunnel Thruway opened Thanksgiving Weekend 1957.
+Yes, the

 The $4 toll is roughly in line with inflation since 1957, however the bonds

 that paid for tunnel construction should have been fully repaid years ago.